codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 This concludes the Helm setup for Codefresh.
 Now you can use the Helm freestyle step in the pipeline `codefresh.yml` file.

+>Currently only one Helm configuration can be used in the same pipeline.
+We are aware of this limitation and will soon improve the way Codefresh works with multiple Helm configurations.

 ## Helm Usage

 Add a Freestyle step, with the `codefresh/cfstep-helm` image.